usatlas/AFdocs/tier3docs/README.md

 software in CVMFS, Grid middleware, Rucio clients, Machine Learning packages, MPI, Jupyter Lab with PyROOT, Xcache with auto data discovery, GPUs, etc.
 <br><br>
-The three facilites are backed by staff to support software environments, unix systems and storage.</span>
+The three facilities are backed by staff to support software environments, unix systems and storage.</span>